eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@paste_from_clipboard` Retrieve the text content from the system clipboard and paste

-`@pronunce_words` Pronounce words or sentences with text-to-speech utility (Requirements: 'words', 'language')

 `@qna` Search for information online in the 'questions_and_answers' category.

 `@radio` Search for information online in the 'radio' category.

+`@read_aloud` Pronounce words or sentences with text-to-speech utility

 `@recommend_tool` Recommand an appropriate tool in response to a given request